 Whippany, New Jersey 07981

-attached through suitable groupings to the carbon-carbon backbone forming the polymer.
-At
+suitable groupings to the carbon-carbon backbone forming the

-gold concentration achieved does not depend upon the atmosphere selected for the
+concentration achieved does not depend upon the atmosphere

 Goldfilm is applied to the reverse (unpolished) surface of the wafer.
 When used as a diffusion source, the concentration profile obtained is not dependent on the spin speed or film thickness, because the gold concentration is sufficient that any continuous film will supply enough gold to saturate the wafer.
 Goldfilm may also be used to deposit thin metallic films on the reverse surface to facilitate child to package bonding.
 The metallic film will vary with spin speed.
 At 6000 rpm a 20 angstrom thick film will result, while a spin speed of 1000 rpm will yield a 100 angstrom film.